Dinwy/myBlog/README.md

 Using Vert.x, bootstrap, mySQL, Openshift, etc.

 2016/02/02
-Planning to share how to make blog by Vert.x.
+Planning to share how to make a blog by using Vert.x&Openshift